|Administrative Grade Level||Administrative Grade Level II|

 |Anticipated Hiring Range||Commensurate with qualifications and experience|

-The department of Admissions and Outreach is responsible for all outreach, recruitment and admission functions and services for prospective undergraduate and graduate students and plays a key role in enrollment planning and reporting.
-The department is charged with meeting the enrollment goals of the University through collaboration with other key campus constituents in the development of enrollment targets and strategies; promoting the image of the University, its programs and uniqueness; and attracting and recruiting students with the potential for academic success.
+The Office of Admissions and Outreach is responsible for all outreach, recruitment and admission functions and services for prospective undergraduate and graduate students and plays a key role in enrollment planning and reporting.
+The department is charged with meeting the enrollment goals of the University through collaboration with other key campus constituents in the development of enrollment targets and strategies; promoting the image of the University, its programs and uniqueness; attracting and recruiting students with the potential for academic success; developing relationships and collaboration with campus and external constituents; providing timely, accurate and comprehensive services to students and campus throughout the outreach, recruitment and admission processes.

-Under the direct report to the Executive Director of Admissions and Outreach, the Director of Admissions provides strategic direction, management and oversight for the day-to-day operation of admissions functions, policies and procedures in support of the University’s enrollment goals; interprets and implements federal, state, California State University (CSU), university, and department policies; informs the campus of federal, state, CSU, university and global and regional issues/trends that impact students in higher education; and ensures the review of transcripts and other academic documents for authenticity and adherence to regulations.
-The incumbent develops, implements, and monitors work flow, and identifies both “roadblocks” and “new opportunities” in business processes or with technology; develops written documentation of policies and procedures; and monitors and sets controls for accuracy, data integrity, accurate and comprehensive internal and system-wide reporting, development and implementation of operational reports.
-The incumbent establishes an annual work plan with measureable outcomes and assessment methods; reports statistical and qualitative information/analysis; develops and administers an operating budget; provides for fiscal accountability and effective fund management to ensure the effective utilization of funds for priority operations; and prepares and presents operating and summary reports, assessments and audit reports for the Chancellor’s Office.
-The incumbent hires, trains, supervises, motivates, evaluates and develops staff; defines the duties and responsibilities of staff, assesses performance and provides feedback; counsels or disciplines as needed; designs and coordinates training and staff development; recommends promotion, leave of absences and performance based salary increases; oversees the selection and recommends appointment of personnel for staffing; and maintains current knowledge of and ensures compliance with University policies and applicable union contracts.
-The incumbent gathers and reports information germane to the unit and to the University; assists the Enrollment Services management team with long and shot-range planning and goal setting, policy and processes changes, coordination of services and programs and communication to the campus; contributes to division-wide initiatives and participates in the leadership division; participates in meetings and professional development activities and performs other duties as assigned.
+Reporting to the Executive Director of Admissions and Outreach, the Director of Admissions provides strategic direction, management and oversight for the day-to-day operation of admissions functions, policies, and procedures in support of the university’s enrollment goals.
+The Director develops systems and services to ensure transparent and fair standards to evaluate students for admission, to communicate university enrollment opportunities, and to position Cal Poly Pomona as a top-choice institution for college enrollment.
+The office reviews transcripts and other academic documents for authenticity and adherence to regulations, and emphasizes the efficient use of technology to streamline admissions processes.
+The Director utilizes sound judgment to interpret and implement federal, state, California State University, university policies, and the position sets controls for data integrity, accurate and comprehensive internal and system-wide statistical reporting, audits, and qualitative analysis.
+The incumbent is a key participant in the development, implementation and evaluation of a research-based University enrollment plan.
+The Director establishes an annual work plan with measurable outcomes and assessment methods and reports statistical and qualitative information/analysis.
+The incumbent develops and administers an operating budget and provides for fiscal accountability and effective funds management to ensure effective utilization of funds for priority operations.
+The incumbent prepares and presents operating and summary reports including assessments and audit reports for the Chancellor’s Office.
+The Director hires, trains, supervises, motivates, evaluates and develops staff by providing robust staff management and defining the duties and responsibilities of staff, assessing performance and providing feedback, designing training and staff development, and ensures compliance with university policies and applicable union contracts.
+The Director assists the Enrollment Services management team with long and short-range planning and goal setting, contributes to division-wide initiatives, and instills a culture of continuous improvement within the Admissions Office.
+The position oversees a staff of 16 professional and union employees, and manages an annual operating budget of approximately $500,000; and performs other duties as assigned.

 COMPENSATION: This is a Management Personnel Plan Level II position with an attractive benefits package, which includes a vacation accrual rate of 16 hours per month, an excellent choice of medical, dental and vision insurance, long term disability coverage, life insurance and retirement benefits.

-Review of complete applications will begin March 11, 2013 and will continue until the position is filled.
+TO APPLY: Review of complete applications will begin September 2, 2014 and will continue until the position is filled.
 For application information and materials, visit our website at http://www.csupomona.edu/~jobs/managementjobs.shtml and refer to Job #50539.
-All candidates must submit: (1) a formal University application (2) a letter of interest which explains in detail and, where possible, provides examples of how the candidate meets the qualifications specified in this announcement; (3) a current résumé or curriculum vitae; and (4) the names, titles, addresses and telephone numbers of three references who can provide assessments of the applicant’s professional experience, accomplishments and prospect for success in this position
+All candidates must submit: (1) a formal University application (2) a letter of interest which explains in detail and, where possible, provides examples of how the candidate meets the qualifications specified in this announcement; (3) a current résumé or curriculum vitae; (4) the names, titles, addresses and telephone numbers of three references who can provide assessments of the applicant’s professional experience, accomplishments and prospect for success in this position; and (5) a current DMV Printout.

 Cal Poly Pomona is an Equal Opportunity, Affirmative Action Employer.
 The university subscribes to all state and federal regulations and prohibits discrimination based on race, color, religion, national origin, sex, gender identity/gender expression, sexual orientation, marital status, pregnancy, age, disability, genetic information, medical condition, and covered veteran status.